Jayanthmurala/SpotifyFrontend/README.md

 - **Authentication**: JWT-based with role checks enforced on the backend.
 - **Rate Limiting**: Implemented to prevent abuse.
 - **Caching**: Redis used for performance optimization.
-- **Recommendations**:
-  - Use HttpOnly cookies for JWT storage to prevent XSS attacks.
-  - Implement input validation (e.g., Joi or Zod) for API payloads.
-  - Add CORS policies for production.

 ---